nsankareswari-70/Data-cleaning-in-excel/README.md

 # Data-cleaning-in-excel
 ## Sample Data used: List of sovereign states from Wikipedia
-Copy the data from Wikipedia and paste it into Excel This data has links, images, and citation markers
+Copy the data from Wikipedia and paste it into Excel.
+This data has links, images, and citation markers

 1. Use Text Wrap to bring all the text to the visual.